vanilla-reforged/vmangos-docker/README.md

 # vmangos-docker

-### Whats different
+### ToDO

-- Split .env files up and only give it to the container that needs the specified envs.
--
+- get generate-db-1.sql to use the env variable for setting the db pw (has to be edited manually atm)

 ### Whats different